dorkodu/sage/paper/3 -- Principles and Concepts.md

     Sage is primarily designed to solve *data interaction* problems in product engineering.
 The main goal is to provide an *intuitive*, *neat*, *lightweight* and *easily applicable framework* for *simplifying the data exchange process* and easing the burden on developers and their application architectures.
 For this reason, Sage offers a natural way for *describing* *data requirements* and *consuming data capabilities*.

-- ### Graph-like Structure
+- ### Graph-like

     Most data-driven apps today focus on creation, consumption and evolution of their data.
-So with Sage you can describe your data as **entities** –with their ***attributes***, ***acts***– and their **links**, which is like a *graph* data structure.
+So with Sage you can describe your data as **entities** –with their *attributes*, *acts*– and their *links*, which is like a *graph* data structure.
 To achieve harmony with the structure of these applications, a Sage query is highly granular, which means you can determine the exact attributes, acts and links of an entity to work on.

 ## <a name="3.2">3.2</a> Concepts

-Here we introduce some concepts and terms which you will need to understand well in order to understand and learn more deeply about Sage.
+Here we introduce some concepts and terms which you will need to understand well in order to learn more deeply about Sage.
 Actually we do this because you may fall in love with Sage in first sight ;)

 >   #### What makes Sage a protocol?
 >